csaden/csaden.github.io/userexperience/_posts/2016-03-20-consistent-patterns.md

 </div>

 # The Solution
 The solution seems fairly simple to me.
-I'd probably duplicate some of the main email actions in the dropdown of actions after clicking the down chevron.
+I'd probably duplicate some of the main email actions in the drop down of actions after clicking the down chevron.
 This menu is available throughout the entire time while reading the email, which gives the user more control and avoids what might be rare or edge cases like mine.
 Another option would be to use a label on the reply button at the top of the email and also add an option to forward with a label.
 There's enough screen real estate at the top of the email to permit the additions.

 # Why It Matters
 Making a great product that helps users should be a desirable goal for any business hoping to attract and retain its users.
 And with over [1 billion people](http://venturebeat.com/2015/05/28/google-chrome-now-has-over-1-billion-users/) on the planet using Google Chrome and Gmail, it's even more important that these products work according to user's mental models so that people can save time and just "get things done".